krivard/codalab-worksheets-wiki/User_Enable-Auto-Submit-Phase-Migration.md

 # Enabling Automatic Submission and Phase Migration
 The automatic submission feature automatically adds submissions to the leaderboard.
 Phase migration facilitates migrating submissions from phase to phase.
-This saves participants the from having to download and re-upload submissions when moving between phases.
+This saves participants from having to download and re-upload submissions when moving between phases.

 ## How to Enable Automatic Submission
 Follow these steps to enable automatic submission for a competition.